 Even though she attended a Catholic school, Charmaine was never truly interested in religion and preferred to think of herself as a “Free Thinker”.
 However, a number of life events conspired to bring her to Christ, in whom she now finds absolute joy and contentment.
 Charmaine, who’s affectionately known as Char, is the The Crossing Church’s administrator but she also dabbles in freelance writing (she’s been in the industry for 8 years and counting).
 She’s happily married to her best friend, Wenhao, who also attends The Crossing’s 430pm service.

-Charmaine is an administrator of the The Crossing Church.
+Charmaine Ng is an administrator of the The Crossing Church.

 Chris was brought up attending Sunday School and church but it wasn’t until university that he began to grasp the gospel and its implications for his life.
 That made him put his plans to be a world famous lawyer (in his dreams) on hold to test whether full-time gospel ministry was right for him.
 He taught the gospel to students in Cambridge, UK before joining the staff of Crossing as an associate in 2010.

 In 2013, he went back to the UK to receive formal training for ministry at Oak Hill Theological before returning to serve at The Crossing in October 2016.
 Chris has had the joy of being married to Ting since September 2015.
-He is a notional fan of Manchester United but is, in truth, more interested in the fortunes of his fantasy football team.
+He enjoys playing sport, board games, and watching TV shows with Ting.

-Chris is a Pastor-Elder for the 9am Congregation.
+Chris is a Pastor-Elder and is the Congregation Pastor for the 9am Congregation.

 Stuart is from the UK.
 He became a Christian while studying at University College London as he read the bible with a friend and became convinced he was who Jesus said he was (a sinner) and Jesus was who He said He is (Lord and Saviour).
 He studied history there for almost eight years gaining his PhD in 2008, but after that devoted himself full time to telling other people His story.